GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-09-23 21:53:49 IST
+This content is dynamically generated in Indian Time (IST): 2024-09-23 22:12:07 IST

 Current Weather in Coimbatore:
-Temperature: 23.23 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist